Linaro/lava-test-plans/README.md

     pip3 install -r requirements.txt

+or

+You need to do if you have docker installed:
+    docker run --volume $HOME/path/to/lava-test-plans:/xyz -i -t lavasoftware/lava-test-plans /bin/bash
+    cd /xyz

+lavasoftware/lava-test-plans:latest points to the latest released version. lavasoftware/lava-test-plans:master points to the latest development.

+There will be a directory with /lava-test-plans from either a "released" version or directly from master.

 If the above commands succeed, you can run to check that the program starts correctly

     ./submit_for_testing.py -h